somatic

 early experimentation – in progress

 The Somatic Garment is an early-stage experimental, sculptural wearable designed to support awareness and regulation of internal state through felt, location-specific sensation on the body.
 By using gentle, responsive contraction at the diaphragm to guide attention toward belly breathing, the garment intervenes at the level of sensation and breath mechanics rather than visual data or instruction.
-Its primary function is to create a clear, embodied cue for the wearer, while its expressive form serves as a secondary layer—provoking curiosity, conversation, and shared reflection on how internal states can be sensed and regulated through the body.
+Its primary function is to create a directly felt experience for the wearer.
+Its visually expressive form serves as a secondary layer for external observers—provoking curiosity, conversation, and shared reflection on how internal states can be sensed and regulated through the body.

 Research Focus